-The SunAWARE Children's Program is designed to promote our mission to teach children and their caretakers about skin cancer prevention and sun protection.
+The SunAWARE For Life Program is designed to promote our mission to teach children and the people who care for them about skin cancer prevention and sun protection.
 This program is based upon the SunAWARE acronym that includes five easy action steps for primary and secondary prevention.
 Foundation educators present an interactive, standard-based, cross-curricular program for students in kindergarten through twelfth grade.
-Annually , we educate thousands of school children, teachers, and nurses both locally and nationally.
+Annually, we educate tens of thousands of school children, teachers, and nurses both locally and nationally.

 Avoid unprotected exposure to sunlight, seek shade, and never indoor tan.

 Wear sun protective clothing, including a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses year-round.

 Apply recommended amounts of broad-spectrum sunscreen with a sunburn protection factor (SPF) ≥ 30 to all exposed skin and reapply every two hours, or as needed.

 Routinely examine your whole body for changes in your skin and report suspicious changes to a parent or healthcare provider.

 Educate your family and community about the need to be SunAWARE.